Fort Worth Opera

 About Fort Worth Opera

-Established in 1946, Fort Worth Opera is one of the longest-running opera companies in the United States.
+Established in 1946, Fort Worth Opera is the oldest continually running opera company in Texas and one of the oldest opera companies in the United States.
 Our mission is to engage, educate, and entertain through the transformative power of opera.
-We are dedicated to fostering a love for the arts in the community, with a special focus on educational outreach and community engagement.
+We are dedicated to fostering a love for the arts in our community, with a special focus on educational outreach and community engagement.

 Our Mission at Fort Worth Opera is to educate, entertain and expand the horizons of current and future audiences and artists through variety and artistic integrity.
 Fort Worth Opera is committed to maintaining the highest possible standards of equality; to embracing diversity, giving voice to qualified people of all genders, races, and orientations, on and off the stage.